AlphaxardGacuuru/PaySokoAssessment/README.md

  that allows users to:

-- Log into the system.
+- Register and Log into the system.
 - View available products.
 - Add and remove items from cart.
 - Place an order.
-- Pay for an order.
 - View orders.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+To setup the frontend of the application run on one bash terminal:

+- sh install-frontend.sh.

+To setup the backend of the application run on another bash terminal:

+- sh install-backend.sh.

+To test run:

+- php artisan test